Lee-MSFT/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/trace-an-email-message/message-trace-modern-eac.md

 **Example 2**:

-Exchange Online's cmdlets **Get-MessageTrace** and **Get-MessageTraceDetail** use a parameter named **-MessageTraceId** to exchange message trace information.
-This parameter is corresponding to the **Network Message ID** parameter.
+Exchange Online's cmdlets **Get-MessageTrace** and **Get-MessageTraceDetail** exchange message trace information with the help of a parameter named **-MessageTraceId**, a parameter corresponding to the **Network Message ID** parameter.

-An example of this scenario is the following command:
+This scenario is illustrated in the following command:

 `Get-MessageTrace -MessageTraceId 2bbad36aa4674c7ba82f4b307fff549f -SenderAddress john@contoso.com -StartDate 06/13/2022 -EndDate 06/15/2022 | Get-MessageTraceDetail`